 COVID-19 Vaccinations for Resthaven Residents

-The vaccination for residents of Residential Aged Care Facilities is being coordinated by the Australian Government and delivered by organisations contracted to the Commonwealth Department of Health.
-The vaccine being provided to residents through this program is the Pfizer vaccine (the AstraZeneca vaccine is being administered through GP programs).
-Both vaccines require two doses, with different lengths of time between doses.
+The COVID-19 vaccination for residents of Residential Aged Care Facilities is being coordinated by the Australian Government and delivered by organisations contracted to the Commonwealth Department of Health.
+The vaccine provided to residents through this program is the Pfizer vaccine and all Resthaven aged care homes have had two vaccination clinics for residents who chose to be vaccinated.

 If you have any concerns or questions, please contact the Manager Residential Services or Care Coordinator at your Resthaven home in the first instance.
 Thank you!

 How do you know the vaccine is safe?

 All vaccines used in Australia must be approved by the Therapeutic Goods Administration (TGA).
 The TGA is a group of independent clinical experts who assess the safety, quality and effectiveness of the vaccine before it is registered for use.
 Immunisation is a safe and effective way to help protect staff and residents in residential care from serious disease caused by the COVID-19 virus.
 When enough people in the community are immunised, it is more difficult for the virus to spread from person to person.

 Do we still need other precautions to stop the spread of COVID-19?

 Yes, we need to continue COVIDSafe practices (eg hand hygiene, physical distancing).
 Having the vaccine is just one part of keeping the community safe and healthy.